 School of Art offers undergraduate programs that culminate in degrees in studio art and art history within three or four years of full time study, as well as a newly established two-year graduate program.
 Emphasis is on traditional grounding in skills-based visualization and art historical knowledge connected to contemporary research in creative practices in art, design and art history.
 Students may focus on art history, ceramics, drawing, graphic design, painting, photography, print media, sculpture and video.

 B.F.A.
-Bachelor of Fine Arts (General) - 3 years
+Bachelor of Fine Arts (General) Studio - 3 years

 B.F.A.
 (Hons.)
-Bachelor of Fine Arts in Studio and Graphic Design - 4 years
+Bachelor of Fine Arts Honours Studio - 4 years

 B.F.A.
 Bachelor of Fine Arts Art History - 3 years

 B.F.A.
 Art History (Hons.)
-Bachelor of Fine Arts Art History - 4 years
+Bachelor of Fine Arts Honours Art History - 4 years

 Diploma in Art - 4 years